Even the simplest questions in CLL may have some controversy and subtleties in the answers.

 Should I get the shingles vaccine?

-The shingles vaccine is a live vaccine, and it should NOT be given to someone with CLL…or to anyone who has an impaired immune system.
+The old shingles vaccine (Zostavax) is a live vaccine, and it should NOT be given to someone with CLL or to anyone who has an impaired immune system.
+However the new Shingrix vaccine is a recombinant (not live) vaccine that is much more effective and should be strongly considered in discussion with your treatment team.
+For a deeper dive about the new vaccine, see this.

 Is someone with CLL more or less likely to get an additional cancer, like lung cancer or skin cancer?